← The journal AI & SaaS February 19, 2026

 For founders, this means being honest about what you've built and whether it's defensible in a world where AI can replicate features rapidly and orchestrate across disconnected tools.
 It means focusing relentlessly on what makes your business truly difficult to replicate.

-For acquirers, it means digging deeper into the sources of competitive advantage and being sceptical of surface-level AI positioning.
-The premium valuations will go to companies that can demonstrate why AI makes them stronger rather than more vulnerable.
+For acquirers, it means digging deeper into the sources of competitive advantage and being skeptical of surface-level AI positioning.
+Better outcomes will go to companies that can demonstrate why AI makes them stronger rather than more vulnerable.

 At Levera, we're advising founders to think carefully about these questions well before they consider an exit.
 By the time you're in serious conversations with potential acquirers, it's too late to build a moat.
 The time to think about defensibility is now.